Skip to content

 (child) Wrapper mode: the command ran; agedum propagates its exit code.

-1 A launch error (bwrap missing, a git-tracked target), a config error, or a --check mismatch.
+1 A launch error (bwrap missing, a git-tracked target), or a provider-config error (unreadable/invalid JSON, unknown harness, a missing required env var).

-2 A usage error — missing --, no command, unknown flag/harness, or a missing config path.
+2 A usage error — missing --, no command, unknown flag/harness, or a missing provider.

 Behaviour when no source is found